BlankDigitalMedia/blank-site/MARKETING_TEMPLATES.md

 Want to move forward?
 Just reply and I'll send over a simple proposal.

-Or if you want to think about it, totally fine — no pressure.
+Or if you want to think about it, totally fine, no pressure.
 Feel free to reach out whenever you're ready.

 Best,
 Dave